-How to calculate average of text in Excel is not a very commonly encountered scenario.
-However, we have to deal with various requirements our dataset demands.
+How to calculate the average of text in Excel is not a very common scenario.
+However, we have to deal with various requirements based on our dataset demands.
 In this article, we demonstrate how to calculate the average of text in Excel using custom formulas.

 Since we calculate the average of text depending on particular scenarios, we are not displaying any dataset as a sample dataset.
 You can use the below-mentioned formulas using your own dataset.
 Or you can download the dataset attached to this article.